Ali Suheimat

-Ali Mohamad Suheimat Eng. (born 1936) المهندس علي محمد السحيمات, is a Jordanian politician and engineer, who held several senior political and administrative positions in the Hashemite Kingdom of Jordan.
+Ali Mohamad Suheimat (1936 – 10 May 2024) was a Jordanian politician and engineer, who held several senior political and administrative positions in the Hashemite Kingdom of Jordan.
 Ali Suheimat was born in the city of Al-Karak.
 He was deputy prime minister, mayor of Amman, Minister of Transport and Communications, amongst other positions.

 Board member of trustees at Oxford Centre for Islamic studies.
+Suheimat died on 10 May 2024.